Program-Ace

 It was not built for any particular store or brand, though it does feature a sample catalog of furniture that users can visualize in their surroundings.
 Additionally, it lets users upload and test custom 3D models for free.
 The experience is incredibly simple and intuitive, and usually takes only 1-2 minutes to get started.

-The app’s positioning features are based on a state-of-the-art tracking system that succeeds in recognizing various surfaces, obstacles, and gaging measurements of the user surroundings.
+The app’s positioning features are based on a state-of-the-art tracking system that succeeds in recognizing various surfaces, obstacles, and gagging measurements of the user surroundings.
 It was built on the Unity game engine and made available to iOS and Android users around the globe.

 Explore FurnitARe Success Story